 Summary

 Just-in-time access can transform an organization’s privileged account management.
 Heavily relying on Zero Trust fundamentals, JIT treats privileged accounts with the caution that this area deserves.
-Higher privilege access is granted only after formal requests and lasts only as long as it has to, not a minute longer.
+Higher privilege access is granted only after formal requests and lasts as long as it has to, not a minute longer.

 This approach is gaining more popularity among businesses that want to secure their organizations from risks like data breaches.
 As cyber risks are increasing, so does the probability of cyber attacks, and securing the credentials should be the number one priority, which can become much easier by transitioning to the JIT framework.